charly-palencia/cucumber_steps/README.md

 What is that?
 ============
-this is a collaborative cucumber steps's list used for everyone that want join us :)
+This is a collaborative cucumber steps's list

+fork it and used it.
+Everyone can contribute with pull requests :)

 Install Rails